Facial Depth and Normal Estimation using Single Dual-Pixel Camera: Introduction

 \section{Introduction}

 A huge number of facial images are posted every day on social media.
-In 2020, for example, about 70 percent of photos were taken using cameras on smartphones and 24 billion selfies were uploaded to Google Photos App~\cite{Google_stat, Google_stat2}.
-Many users create their own photos with a uniquely personal, aesthetic, and creative touch, prior to uploading them.
-Of course, such effects are more natural when the facial geometry is given~\cite{zhou2019deep,yang2011expression,Augmented_Faces}.
-Face anti-spoofing also requires 3D facial geometry to accurately identify an authorized person’s face and prevent false facial verification~\cite{zhang2019dataset}.
-Recently, acquiring facial geometry in smartphones and DSLR cameras has emerged as an interesting research topic.
-One can accomplish this by either using multiple cameras~\cite{s10, iPhone11} or active sensing devices~\cite{kinect2, keselman2017intel}.
-However, these methods suffer from uncontrolled lighting conditions and their performances heavily relies on the hardware synchronization and the color calibration.
+In 2020, for example, about 70 percent of photos were taken using cameras on smartphones and 24 billion selfies were uploaded to Google Photos App~\cite{Google_stat,Google_stat2}.
+Accordingly, acquiring facial geometry from images has emerged as an interesting research topic, since 3D facial geometry can be used for various applications~\cite{zollhofer2018state} such as face recognition \cite{hu2017finding,liu2018joint,liang20203d}, performance-based animation, real-time facial reenactment~\cite{Augmented_Faces,zhou2019deep}, facial biometrics~\cite{yu2021deep}, face-based interfaces, visual speech recognition, face-based search in visual assets, creating personalized avatars~\cite{luo2021normalized,lattas2020avatarme} or 3D printing of faces for entertainment or medicine, facial puppetry, face replacement \cite{zhou2019deep,Augmented_Faces}, speech-driven animation, virtual make-up, and face image editing~\cite{yang2011expression}, etc. 3D facial geometry can be obtained by either using multiple cameras~\cite{s10,iPhone11} or active sensing devices~\cite{kinect2,keselman2017intel}.
+However, these methods often suffer from uncontrolled lighting conditions or hardware synchronization.

-More recently, many mobile manufacturers have used Dual-Pixel (DP) sensors in their flagship models to support faster auto-focus and more aesthetic image captures.
-DP images are perfectly synchronized with the same exposure, white balance and geometric rectification.
-The images can be regarded as stereo images~\cite{garg2019learning} with a narrow baseline.
-Exploiting the advantages of DP images, previous studies~\cite{wadhwa2018synthetic,garg2019learning,punnappurath2020modeling,du2net,DP-explore} have demonstrated that DP images can be utilized to estimate scene depths within the certain ranges of scenes.
-Despite strengths of DP images, there has been limited study~\cite{wu2020single} to recover a facial geometry from a Dual-Pixel camera.
-This is due to the lack of facial DP dataset with precise 3D geometry and an appropriate architectural design.
-Moreover, it is challenging to infer depths from homogeneous human faces using DP sensors.

-To address the issues, we present a large-scale DP-oriented 3D facial dataset and Depth/Normal network (stereoDPNet).
-This work aims to recover 3D facial geometry from a DP sensor through our carefully designed network trained on the dataset.
-Our facial geometry dataset involves 135,744 face data for 101 persons consisting of DP images, depth maps, and surface normal maps.
-Finally, the contributions are summarized as follows:

-{\setdefaultleftmargin{3.2mm}{}{}{}{}{} \begin{itemize} \item A large-scale DP-oriented 3D facial dataset with more than 135K DP images and their corresponding high-quality 3D models taken from a structured light system. \item A novel depth/normal network for generalized estimations of facial 3D reconstruction using DP images. \item Practical usage in the real-world (unseen and uncontrolled environments) including face anti-spoofing and facial relighting. \end{itemize} }